Bernhard Kratzer

 Tragically this pleasing human and artistic co-operation has been ended with the accidental death of Monika Nuber.
 Since 1997 Bernhard Kratzer has been working regulary with the organist of the Dome at Speyer Markus Eichenlaub, with the freelance organist from Stuttgart Paul Theis and with Martin Sander who is professor at university for sacred music at Heidelberg.

-Bernhard Kratzer mit Duo-Partner Paul Theis
+Bernhard Kratzer with a duo partner Paul Theis

 Markus Eichenlaub